-While that is true for some jobs, not all tree service jobs, require workers to be so daring and brave!
-So whether you have a large yard with lots of tall trees or just one small spruce on your porch, there’s an arborist out there ready for the job.
+Even while this is the case for some positions, not all occupations in the tree service industry demand their employees to have such a high level of courage and daring.
+Consequently, whether you have a large yard with a number of tall trees or only one small spruce on your porch, there is an arborist available who is prepared to take on the job.

 Becoming An Arborist